be9904/be9904.github.io/_posts/2023-08-25-liminal-space.md

 This short film is about a coin that wishes to become special and unique.
 He believes that by entering a vending machine, he can transform into something special, like a fancy toy, Lego character, or a teddy bear.
 So, he finds his way into the vending machine and discovers the parts of what he wants to become scattered on a huge island.

 The coin retrieves parts of the shoe and expects to finally transform from his worthless, unattractive self but realizes that he was only used by the vending machine to create the final product.
-Full of despair, the coin searches for another way out but discovers countless other coins that have failed to escape being carried away in a deadly coin river.
+Full of despair, the coin searches for another way out but discovers countless other coins being carried away in a deadly coin river, all of which have failed to escape.

-The film ends by showing the coin jumping off the exit, making his way out of the vending machine.
+The film ends by showing the coin jumping off the exit, trying to make his way out of the vending machine.

 ### Character

 **1. Modeling**

 This is the final model of the coin character.
-The hands were made by creating a hand skeleton with a skin modifier and cleaning up the topology using the remesh modifier.
+The hands were made by creating a hand skeleton with a skin modifier.
+I cleaned up the topology using the remesh modifier.
 Arms, legs and shoes were sculpted from scratch.
 The face was replaced with an array of facial expression textures.
 I used <a href="https://southernshotty.gumroad.com/l/fmarts/7xxsskp" target="_blank">SouthernShotty's Face Animation Files</a>.
 These textures are amazing and royalty free, I recommend checking out his other assets, too.

 <p align="center">
   <img src="/assets/img/2023-08-25-liminal-space/model.png" width="60%" height="60%">